 Focus on the Holidays and Events

 One of the best ways to take advantage of the season in your marketing plan is by using some of the spring and summer holidays.
-Playing on a specific celebration or event can increase business.
+Playing at a specific celebration or event can increase business.
 People are more likely to purchase a product or service if it directly applies to something coming up in the immediate future.

 It is important to time your changes correctly when adapting your marketing for the holidays.
 Do not wait until two or three days before the event to cater your marketing.
 Think about when consumers will begin looking for items.
 For example, if they are planning a party for the holiday, they will most likely be shopping for themed items a week or two before the day.
 You want them to see your products first, so do not wait until they have already perused five or six other websites.

-Fourth of July is one summer’s major holidays.
+Fourth of July is one of summer’s major holidays.
 Make sure your website reflects the American pride so many feel during the holiday.
 Send out emails to your subscribers or create advertisements about your themed offers.

-Mother’s Day has such an extreme sales impact that it warrants a separate acknowledgement.
+Mother’s Day has such an extreme sales impact that it warrants a separate acknowledgment.
 Consumers spent $23.1 billion on Mother’s Day in 2018.
 Shift your marketing to focus on appreciating moms all around the country.
 Adjust your advertisements so they center around showing your mother how much you love her.
 People are often willing to spend larger amounts of money on Mother’s Day, so it is an ideal time to push your nicer products and service.
 Traffic for websites with pages of jewelry products increased 36 percent before Mother’s Day.
-Whether you offer pearl necklaces or spa packages, market for spouses and children who want to appreciate their wives and mothers.
+Whether you offer pearl necklaces or spa packages, the market for spouses and children who want to appreciate their wives and mothers.

 Pay Attention to the Weather